tohinz/Bidirectional-InfoGAN/README.md

 ![](./imgs/mnist/mnist_cat_c1.png)

-Additional samples from the continuous variable c_2 (stroke width):
+Additional samples from the continuous variable c_2 (stroke width): uneven rows show the samples according to the minimum values, even rows show samples according to the maximum values of c_2 of each categorical value
 ![](./imgs/mnist/mnist_cont_c2.png)

 Additional samples from the continuous variable c_3 (digit rotation):